-Before we proceed to the API product management principles, let us draw your attention to the matter of profits that the API vendor company might extract from it.
-As we will demonstrate in the next chapters, this is not an idle question as it directly affects making product decisions and setting KPIs for the API team.
-In this chapter, we will enumerate the main API monetization models.
+Before we proceed to the API product management principles description, let us draw your attention to the issue of profits that companies providing APIs might extract from it.
+As we will demonstrate in the next chapters, this issue directly affects making product decisions and setting KPIs for the API team.
 [In brackets, we will provide examples of such models applicable to our coffee-machine API study.]